 Stressful events that may cause social anxiety can include big changes such as relocation, change of workplace or school (all of which takes the individual away from social environments that they are familiar with).

-5) Experiencing Difficulties Dealing With Different Stages In Life
+5) Difficulties Dealing With Different Stages In Life

-You may find it hard to cope as you deal with the different stages in your life; from your childhood, to adolescent, to becoming a young adult, middle age, old age and finally retirement.
-Different life stages offer their fair share of confusion and challenges and each stage can also affect how you interact with your environment and the people around you.
+You may find it hard to cope as you progress from one stage of life to the next—from childhood to adolescence, from young adulthood to middle age, and finally to old age and retirement.
+Different life stages offer their fair share of confusion and challenges, and each stage can also affect how you interact with your environment and the people around you.

 For example, being an adolescence can be tough as you go through a stage where you try to figure out who you are while being exposed to different social settings and you are required to develop more independence (i.e. less reliance on your family).
 Bad experiences during this confusing time may undermine your social confidence which may cause social anxiety.